 - Once you’ve removed the board, keep the animal in a warm, dark and quiet location until a wildlife rehabilitator or veterinarian is available.
 The animal should receive treatment for being “oiled,” as oil affects an their ability to regulate body temperature.
 If this is not possible, then a holding period until release conditions are appropriate is the next best step.

 Here are some ways you can help prevent the spread and use of glue boards:

 - If your local hardware, home improvement or grocery store sells (or uses) glue boards, inform the store manager or owner that these devices are inhumane and explain why.

 - If you find a glue board advertised on a website, email the website manager and politely address humane concerns.

-- If your property manager/condo association has contracted for rodent control, ask what methods the contractor will use.
+If your property manager or condominium association has contracted for rodent control, ask what methods the contractor will use.
 Raise the debate within your community to replace inhumane methods with more humane ones.